 The ability to respond quickly to leads can seriously influence a business’s success.

-But how much does response time matter?
+But how much does response time really impact sales?
 What do the statistics say about its impact on sales success?
-Keep reading to explore key insights, actionable strategies, and the tools that can help your business excel in this important area.

 What Is Speed to Lead?